“Ideas shape the course of history.”

 Economics should appeal to girls who have a keen interest in the world around them, enjoy keeping up to date with current affairs and are stimulated by new ideas and concepts.
 It encompasses such a diverse range of skills and applications that it complements academic study of any subjects, although it has particularly strong links with Mathematics, Government and Politics, Geography and History.

-AS and A2 Level Economics are well respected qualifications that are a valuable asset for whatever career path a girl wishes to follow.
+A Level Economics is a well respected qualification and a valuable asset for whatever career path a girl wishes to follow.
 It is obviously a useful grounding for those seeking to study Economics, Business or Finance based courses at university but, as the UK economy’s future is likely to be increasingly reliant on the creative industries, it is a valuable learning experience for all.

 Mr Mark Cleaver (Head of Economics)